opencv/opencv/modules/core/doc/basic_structures.rst

 :func:`Mat::zeros` .
 Note that using this method you can initialize an array with arbitrary value, using the following Matlab idiom: ::

     Mat A = Mat::ones(100, 100, CV_8U)*3; // make 100x100 matrix filled with 3.
-..

 The above operation will not form 100x100 matrix of ones and then multiply it by 3.
 Instead, it will just remember the scale factor (3 in this case) and use it when actually invoking the matrix initializer.

 .. index:: Mat::eye

-cv::Mat::eye
+Mat::eye
 ------------
-.. cfunction:: static MatExpr Mat::eye(int rows, int cols, int type) static MatExpr Mat::eye(Size size, int type)
+.. c:function:: static MatExpr Mat::eye(int rows, int cols, int type) static MatExpr Mat::eye(Size size, int type)

     Returns identity matrix of the specified size and type